jekyll/jekyll/site/_docs/upgrading.md

 ### Absolute Permalinks

 In Jekyll v1.0, we introduced absolute permalinks for pages in subdirectories.
-Until v2.0, it is **opt-in**.
-Starting with v2.0, however, absolute permalinks will become **opt-out**, meaning Jekyll will default to using absolute permalinks instead of relative permalinks.
+Starting with v2.0, absolute permalinks are opt-out, meaning Jekyll will default to using absolute permalinks instead of relative permalinks.

 * To use absolute permalinks, set `relative_permalinks: false` in your configuration file.